 From March 2013 to October 2013 I was the design lead on the mobile device management team at OpenPeak.
 I provided visual and interaction design, as well as information architecture planning for the internal redesign of the Toggle Manager product.

 The first iteration of Toggle Manager was entirely built in Adobe Flex.
 Flex provided many "off the shelf" user interface components and interaction flows.
 I worked with the engineering team to decouple the application from Flex and do a complete ground up redesign.

-The end goal for designing the application was having a system in place that was flexible, efficient, and visually appealing for admin to use.
-I designed a modular card-based system that could be mixed and matched to serve the various needs of the application.
+The team wanted a flexible, efficient, and visually appealing experience for admins to use.
+I designed a modular card-based system that could be mixed and matched to serve the various needs of the user